Change Control Management and its steps

 2. Prepare a strong business case to bring all stakeholders on board

 It is a strict no-no to straightaway dive into the Change Management process all on your own.
-It is not going to be possible for you to implement the change alone even if you have the required technical competence and knowledge.
+It will not be possible for you to implement the change alone even if you have the required technical competence and knowledge.
 You would need the support of all the stakeholders to ring in the change.
 These stakeholders may be at many levels, inside and outside the organization.
-From the top management of the organization to the change champions to the customers and then to those who have to actually implement the change.
+From the top management of the organization to the change champions to the customers and then to those who have actually implemented the change.
 Everyone should be consulted and taken into confidence.
-So, it is important that you build a strong business case with the right plan and strategy.
+So, you must build a strong business case with the right plan and strategy.
 This is particularly important because each set of stakeholders may have their own expectations which may be different from the others, Therefore, it is necessary to create a business case to give each one of them a message tailored to their expectations which will make them genuinely interested in implementing the change.
 And when all the stakeholders are on the same page, getting any additional resources required to implement the change, including finance, becomes easy.
 Hence, this is a vital step in the project change control process.

 3. Create a roadmap for the change